MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extents-commands.md

 Output parameter |Type |Description
 ---|---|---
 OriginalExtentId |string |A unique identifier (GUID) for the original extent whose tags have been modified (and is dropped as part of the operation)
 ResultExtentId |string |A unique identifier (GUID) for the result extent which has modified tags (and is created and added as part of the operation).
-Upon failure - "Failed"
+Upon failure - "Failed", potentially followed by failure details.
 ResultExtentTags |string |The collection of tags which the result extent is tagged with (if any remain)

 **Examples**